vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/2025-05/Philocoffea-257.md

 - 6/18.0g -> 8/20s 36.5g 2.0\~2.5ml/s
   - without milk: just begin to introduce a little bitterness, strong sweetness
   - with milk: even more sweet

+> Acidity almost not tastable with milk, next day try to do espresso only, try 7 grind, and coarser with 1:2.5 ~ 1:3 yield.